victoryphilip/Non-Funtional-Calculator-/README.md

 # Non-Funtional-Calculator-
-My first ever built calculator, But it's not functional though.
-It has every part a calculator possesses....Lack only JS file.
+My first ever built calculator.
+It has every part a calculator possesses....Built with HTML, CSS, JAVASCRIPT.
 Simple-Calculator

 A simple non functional Calculator for general purposes.